rackerlabs/support-how-to/content/office-365/add-a-domain-in-office-365.md

 7. To set up your online services, select one of the following options:

     - **Set up my online services for me**: Inputs all DNS records from your DNS host automatically.
-All mail associated with your DNS host is immediately reroute to Office 365.
+All mail associated with your DNS host is immediately rerouted to Office 365.

       **Note:** **Set up my online services for me** is only available with certain DNS hosts.
 Before selecting this option, please verify that your DNS host allows use of this feature.